poteminr/gigasmol/README.md

 Check the `examples` directory:
 - `structured_output.ipynb`: Using GigaChat for structured output
-- `code_agents.ipynb`: Building code agents with GigaChat and smolagents
+- `agents.ipynb`: Building code and tool agents with GigaChat and smolagents

 ## Acknowledgements